w3c/web-advertising/success-criteria.md

             -   Impartial and objective verification of exposure, reach and performance

+-   Ability to positively confirm user privacy preferences and communicate to the user the state of their preferences.

 #### Interests of Delivery Access Providers or Gateway Apps (Browsers)